Bryce Dallas Howard: Early life and education

-Bryce Dallas Howard was born March 2, 1981, in Los Angeles, to writer Cheryl Howard (née Alley) and actor-director Ron Howard.
+Bryce Dallas Howard was born March 2, 1981, in Los Angeles, to the writer Cheryl Howard (née Alley) and the actor-director Ron Howard.
 She has two younger sisters, including Paige, and a younger brother.
 Through her father, Bryce is a granddaughter of actors Rance Howard and Jean Speegle Howard, as well as a niece of actor Clint Howard.
 Her godfather is actor Henry Winkler, who co-starred with her father in the 1970s–1980s American comedy television series Happy Days.

 Howard was raised in Armonk, New York, and on a farm in Greenwich, Connecticut.
-Howard and her siblings were raised away from the world of show business; their parents did not allow them access to television, and instead encouraged outdoor activities and hobbies.
 At the age of seven, she was permitted to be an extra in her father's films.
 In a 2017 appearance on Watch What Happens Live with Andy Cohen, she said she and her siblings were babysat by family friend Tom Cruise on several occasions.

 Howard began training as an actress at Stagedoor Manor, a performing arts camp in upstate New York, alongside Natalie Portman.
 She attended Greenwich Country Day School until 1996, and graduated from Byram Hills High School in 1999, after which she studied for three years at New York University's (NYU) Tisch School of the Arts, taking classes at the Stella Adler Studio of Acting, the Experimental Theatre Wing, and the International Theatre Workshop in Amsterdam.
 During her schooling, Howard took part in the concept recording of the Broadway-bound musical A Tale of Two Cities.
 She took a leave of absence from NYU to pursue roles without completing her degree.
 Almost 20 years later, she returned to NYU and completed her degree in 2020.

 Howard is also an alumna of the Steppenwolf Theatre Company's School in Chicago, and of The Actors Center in New York City.
 During her time in New York, Howard was also a member of Theater Mitu, a company that was in residence at New York Theatre Workshop, which is known for its exploration of theatrical forms.